valory-xyz/open-autonomy/docs/api/skills/abstract_round_abci/base.md

 - `restart_from_round`: from which round to restart the abci.
 This round should be the first round in the last period.
 - `round_count`: the round count at the beginning of the period -1.
 - `reset_index`: the reset index (a.k.a. period count) -1.
+- `serialized_db_state`: the state of the database at the beginning of the period.
+If provided, the database will be reset to this state.